cybertec-postgresql/ora_migrator/README.md

     system schemas are processed.
     The names must be as they appear in Oracle, which is usually in upper case.

+  Indexes are only migrated if the `migrate` flag on the corresponding entries in the `tables` and `indexes` table in the PostgreSQL staging schema are set.

   The return value is the number of captured errors that have been turned into warnings.